infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 **Caching Rule #3**: Implement cache re-validation using ETags for all static assets!

-## Cache re-validation implementation
+### Cache re-validation implementation

 Depending on how the application files are served, implementation details for setting up HTTP caching will be a bit different.

-We will cover some of the common HTTP serving technologies, including static file serving and Server-side rendering.

-### Static file serving
+#### Static file serving

 If application files are served statically, the static file server must be configured to serve and cache asset files correctly.

-#### Nginx example

-The Nginx configuration file for the site should be updated to enable cache re-validation for the `assets/` directory:
+Taking Nginx as an example of a static file server, the configuration file for the site should be updated to enable cache re-validation for the `assets/` directory:

 ```bash
     server {